gaetano-guerriero/eyeD3-debian/README.rst

 Features
 --------

-* Python package for writing application and/or plugins.
+* Python package (`import eyed3`) for writing applications and plugins.
-* Command-line tool driver script that supports plugins. viewer/editor interface.
+* `eyeD3` : Command-line tool driver script that supports plugins.
-* Easy editing/viewing of audio metadata from the command-line, using the 'classic' plugin.
+* Easy ID3 editing/viewing of audio metadata from the command-line.
+* Plugins for: Tag to string formatting (display), album fixing (fixup), cover art downloading (art), collection stats (stats), and json/yaml/jabber/nfo output formats, and more included.
 * Support for ID3 versions 1.x, 2.2 (read-only), 2.3, and 2.4.
 * Support for the MP3 audio format exposing details such as play time, bit rate, sampling frequency, etc.
 * Abstract design allowing future support for different audio formats and metadata containers.

 Get Started
 -----------

-Python 2.7, >= 3.4 is required.
+Python >= 3.6 is required.

 For `installation instructions`_ or more complete `documentation`_ see http://eyeD3.nicfit.net/